The Sales Cycle: What is it and How to Optimize it for a Better Sales Process

 Lead generation

-A lead is anyone who has taken an action indicating they’re interested in your company or your solutions.
+A lead is anyone who has taken action indicating interest in your company or your solutions.
 For example, they may have downloaded an eBook, signed up for your newsletter, or requested a demo on your website.

-However, not all leads are a good fit for your products and services.
-Instead, sellers must determine which leads are qualified, which brings us to the next stage.
+However, not all leads fit your products and services well.
+Sellers must determine which leads are qualified, which brings us to the next stage.

 Prospecting stage

-Prospecting is the stage of the sales cycle focused on identifying potential customers who are a good fit for your products or services.
+Prospecting is the sales stage focused on identifying potential customers who are a good fit for your products or services.
 Often, organizations develop ideal customer profiles (IRPs) to help sales teams understand which prospects may (or may not) be a good fit.
 That way, sellers can spend their time on prospects who are most likely to convert.

 Initial contact stage

-Once you’ve determined that a prospective customer is a good fit, it’s time to make contact with them.
+Once you’ve determined that a prospective customer is a good fit, it’s time to contact them.
 Common methods of contacting prospective customers include:

 • Phone calls and messages